 The once peaceful and ordinary square around Yamato Saidai-ji station now marks a historical event that has left the nation with disbelief, grief, and shock.

-Nara, once the capital of Japan, is a city known for its greenery, rolling hills, ancient Buddhist temples, friendly residents, slow-paced, languid, and peaceful life.
+Nara, once the capital of Japan, is a city known for its greenery, rolling hills, ancient Buddhist temples, friendly residents and peaceful life.
 It’s the last place one would expect Japan’s longest reigning Prime Minister to meet a violent end.
 The two shots fired that day will echo in the minds of the people there for many months or years to come.